Aussie Smokeshow Tarsha Whitmore Flaunts Cleavage In Up-Close & Personal Selfie

 In the most recent update, the beauty shared not just one but two images.
 Whitmore geotagged her location in Australia’s Gold Coast where she appeared front and center, looking straight into the camera with a serious look on her face.
 The social media star looked spectacular, wearing a beautiful application of makeup that included eyeliner, mascara, blush, highlighter, eyeshadow, and matte lipstick.
 The model styled her long, highlighted locks down in luscious waves that fell all the way down her chest.

 Whitmore showed off some serious cleavage while clad in a low-cut top.
-To complete the ensemble, she rocked a chain-linked necklace that fell between her chest.
-In the second photo in the deck, the beauty posed in another up-close and personal shot, that time putting one hand behind her head and posing a little differently.
-Since the update went live on her page, it’s earned the stunner rave reviews.
+To complete the ensemble, she rocked a chain-linked necklace that fell in the middle of her decolletage.

+In the second photo in the deck, the beauty stunned in another up-close and personal shot, that time putting one hand behind her head and posing a little differently.
+Since the update went live on her page, it’s earned Tarsha rave reviews.

-In addition to over 9,000 likes, the post has also racked up over 80 comments and that number only continues to climb.
-Some of Whitmore’s fans commented on the photos to let her know that she looks amazing while countless others raved over her killer figure.
+In addition to over 9,000 likes, the post has also racked up more than 80 comments, and that number only continues to climb.
+Some of Whitmore’s fans commented on the photos to let her know that she looks amazing while countless others raved over her sultry display.
 A few more had no words and opted to weigh in with their choice of emoji instead.

 “Love this look!
 Watching now…You’re so pretty GRL,” one fan raved, adding a few flower emoji to the end of their comment.